jjradler/jjradler.github.io/about.md

 ## Scientific Interests

-J. is a quantum chemistry research assistant at the University of Washington in Seattle, Washington.
-His research foci include, but are by no means limited to:
+J. is currently a Teaching Associate for General Chemistry at the University of Washington in sunny Seattle, WA, having also studied there recently as a graduate research assistant.
+His research interests include, but are by no means limited to:

 <ul style="list-style-type: disc">
  	<li>Simulations of quantum dynamical processes</li>
  	<li>Electronic structure theory</li>